2. DATA CONTROLLER

 We may also share your data with other ActionAid Organisations to the extent that this is permitted by law.

-If you participate in one of our online campaigns, we may publish your name in campaign materials.
+If you participate in one of our online campaigns, we may publish your name in campaign materials on social media.
 You will always be informed before your information is processed.

 In addition to the above, we share your data to the extent that we are obliged to do so, for example due to requirements to report to public authorities such as the Danish tax authorities (SKAT).